Pushpendra1001/Advance-Emotion-Detection-WebApp/README.md

 # Advance Emotion Detection WebApp

-This project is an advanced emotion detection application designed for use in doctor-patient and teacher-student scenarios.
-It leverages React for the frontend, Node.js/Express with MongoDB for the backend, and Python (Flask) for real-time emotion detection using deep learning models.
-The system records and analyzes emotions during sessions, providing valuable insights for doctors, patients, teachers, and students.
+Real-time emotion detection and analytics for Counselor , Therapist , Psychologist sessions.
+Built with React, Node.js, MongoDB, and Python (Flask) using deep learning to analyze emotions from webcam video and visualize engagement.

 ## Features
 - **Doctor/Patient Module:** Track and visualize patient emotions during sessions to help doctors understand patient feelings and reactions.